Labia minora hypertrophy

 Increasing numbers of girls and young women are seeking medical and surgical attention due to concerns about the appearance of their external genitalia.
 One area of concern is enlarged labia minora, which usually are a variant of normal anatomy.
 Clinical labial hypertrophy remains a poorly defined diagnosis.

 The clinical manifestations, diagnosis and treatment of hypertrophy of the labia minora will be reviewed here.
 Congenital anomalies of the reproductive tract and vulvovaginal discomfort syndromes are discussed separately.
-(See "Diagnosis and management of congenital anomalies of the vagina" and "Congenital cervical anomalies and benign cervical lesions" and "Clinical manifestations and diagnosis of congenital anomalies of the uterus" and "Clinical manifestations and diagnosis of generalized vulvodynia" and "Clinical manifestations and diagnosis of localized, provoked vulvodynia (formerly vulvar vestibulitis)".)
+(See "Diagnosis and management of congenital anomalies of the vagina" and "Congenital cervical anomalies and benign cervical lesions" and "Clinical manifestations and diagnosis of congenital anomalies of the uterus" and "Clinical manifestations and diagnosis of generalized vulvodynia" and "Clinical manifestations and diagnosis of localized vulvar pain syndrome (formerly vulvodynia, vestibulodynia, vulvar vestibulitis, or focal vulvitis)".)

 DIAGNOSIS AND CLINICAL MANIFESTATIONS